nick-mok/damoq.com/posts/steam-chicken-wings.md

 ## Instructions

 1. Cut up your chicken wings separating drums from wing.
-You can use the wing tips or give them to kitty
+You can use the wing tips or give them to lilly
 2. In a large bowl throw in your chicken, spring onion, soy, water and salt and pepper
    ![](<>)